mistermicheels/learning-notes/architecture-design/Separation-of-concerns.md

     -   What if we want to use nested HTML lists instead of a table?
     -   What if we want to get the department data from a CSV file instead of from a DB?
     -   What if we want to compare results from different ways of calculating target revenue?
+    -   What if we want to output HTML as well as a PDF?
+Or allow users to choose which one they want?

 ### Implementation with proper separation of concerns